raganwald-deprecated/homoiconic/2010/08/out.md

 Notice the use of [jQuery Combinators][comb]'s `ergo`?
 I'm the author of `ergo`, and I want to use my own tools.
 But jQuery plugins work just like Ruby's global class definitions.
 If I extend `jQuery.fn` to include `ergo`, every user of my framework gets it whether they like it or not.

 Regrettably, I have to remove any use of jQuery Combinators from [Roweis][roweis].
-And if one day you look at my code and wonder why I don't seem to be eating my own dog food, the reason is that although I like the taste, I don't want to force-feed it to everyone else. jQuery Combinators belongs in the application Javascript, not the framework code.
+And if one day you look at my code and wonder why I don't seem to be eating my own dog food, the reason is that although I like the taste, I don't want to force-feed it to everyone else. jQuery Combinators belongs in the application JavaScript, not the framework code.

 Not a big deal in itself, but this really emphasizes that if you want change, you have to really change.
-Javascript in the Browser is completely different from Ruby on the Server in all the ways that don't matter a damn.
+JavaScript in the Browser is completely different from Ruby on the Server in all the ways that don't matter a damn.

 *fin*